scampion/academic-kickstart/content/portfolio/geocodenet/index.md

 When the address are misspelled or contain error, it's much more difficult to find coordinate.
 You may also want to transform address into linear values in order to use it in another machine learning process.

-We our previous exemple, it could be something like that:
+With our previous exemple, it could be something like that:

     Rte du trepot saint-valery / somme